 All students are expected to conduct themselves professionally and represent the BMFS program professionally at all times.
 The nature of the material explored in this program is inherently delicate and sometimes graphic.
 Students are expected to be sophisticated and discreet in their inevitable conversations about programmatic activities, and mindful of their location when such conversations arise.
-Human samples, photographs depicting crime scenes, weapons, explosive devices, controlled substances or other sensitive materials are never to be abused or displayed in an inappropriate manner.
+Human samples, photographs depicting crime scenes, weapons, explosive devices, controlled substances or other sensitive materials are never to be abused or displayed in an inappropriate manner, nor should they be posted online or shared through social media platforms in any form.
+Similarly, lecture slides/recordings and other work products must not be posted or shared unless explicit permission by the faculty member or content creator has been given.